hackclub/hackclub/workshops/login_auth/README.md

 #### CSS
 The `style.css` file present in your Repl just below `script.js` gives styles and designs to your webpage.

-As you created two divisions in the HTML file, So you will add designs to it, and writing CSS is simple.
+As you created two divisions in the HTML file, so you will add designs to it, and writing CSS is simple.

 You just need to:
 - Mention element/ class name/ ID.